hmajid2301/gitlab-auto-mr/README.rst

 - TARGET_BRANCH: The target branch for the MR
 - DESCRIPTION: Description of the MR
 - USE_ISSUE_NAME: If set to True will use information from issue in branch name, must be in the form #issue-number, i.e feature/#6.
+- ALLOW_COLLABORATION: If set to True allow, commits from members who can merge to the target branch.

 Changelog
 =========